mpchadwick/mpchadwick.github.io/_posts/2020-03-03-get-lines-of-code-changed-in-git-commit-excluding-directory.md

 ----

 For the example in question the result of this command was "10745", meaning that out of the initial 32,551 changes reported by `git diff --shortstat` 10,745 of those were to files outside of the `Test/` directory.

+This isn't the most elegant solution, but it works.
+If you know of a better way I'd love to hear it in the comments below.